 - The antique-organ–versus–neo-

 baroque-organ situation is interesting.
-“Antique-organ” and “neo-baroque-organ” are two compound adjectives joined by hyphens, which are in turn compounded into one massive compound adjective joined by en dashes.
+“Antique-organ” and “neo-baroque-organ” are two compound adjectives joined by hyphens, which are in turn compounded into one massive compound adjective; the higher-order adjective is conjoined by en dashes.
 The two glyphs encode the two hierarchical levels in the structure of the compound.
 Such “heavy” compound adjectives can be unintentionally humorous or turgid in style, so use with caution!

 - He’s a no-fooling-around–nothing-but-business–get-things-done kind of guy.
-Here, the turgidity and humor come together an an effective way, because of the context.
+Here, the turgidity and humor may come together in an effective way, because of the context.

 - Twenty-first-century politics is complicated.
-Sometimes, a distinction is intelligible (“twenty–first-century” is logically not equivalent to “twenty-first–century”), but there is no risk of confusion.
+Sometimes, a distinction is intelligible (“twenty–first-century” is logically not equivalent to “twenty-first–century”), but there hardly any risk of confusion.
 In such cases, just use hyphens.

 - Snafu is actually an acronym meaning situation-normal–all-f––d-up.
 While there are two syntactic units (or fragments) in this phrase, it’s not really necessary to use the en dash between normal and all because no confusion is likely to arise.
 All hyphens could suffice, though some editors might prefer the en dash to aid visual scanning.
 However, because of the doubled em dashes for the expletive, and because it is not actually a single compound noun but a phrase, it would be better to set the acronym in quotations as: